Boost Your Habits

 What Are Habits?

-Habits are the actions you repeat regularly, often without even thinking about them.
-They shape your daily routine and, ultimately, your life.
-From brushing your teeth to checking your phone, habits are the building blocks of your behavior.
+Habits are the actions you repeat regularly, often without even realizing it.
+They shape your routines, your decisions, and ultimately, your life.
+From brushing your teeth to scrolling your phone, habits are the building blocks of your behavior.

 What Types of Habits Are There?